garden-io/garden/docs/guides/running-service-in-local-mode.md

 This is the initial release of **experimental** feature.
 The _local mode_ feature design and implementation is still in progress.
 So, there is a number of functional limitations in the first release:

+* **Windows compatibility.** The _local mode_ is not supported natively for Windows OS.
+It should be used with WSL in Windows environments.
 * The _local mode_ creates port-forwarding **only for one service port** of a target Garden service.
 It picks up the first `TCP` port from the list of ports or just the first one if no `TCP` ports defined.
 Thus, if the service needs to talk to some data sources like databases, message brokers, etc. then all these services are assumed to be running